Wolverine971/9takes/src/blog/people/creators/Jake-Paul.md

 > **Disclaimer** This analysis of Jake Paul's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Jake Paul.

+<p class="firstLetter">You've watched his bouts, heard his brash proclamations, and possibly even followed his rise from Disney Channel star to a prominent figure in the boxing arena.
+Jake Paul, the controversial yet undeniably successful internet sensation, has made an indelible mark in pop culture.
+Let's take an engaging deep-dive into the intriguing world of Jake Paul, proposing him as a compelling representation of Enneagram Type 3 - The Achiever.</p>

 <details>
 <summary class="accordion">TL;DR: Why Jake Paul is an Enneagram type 3</summary>
 <div class="panel">